 Dude – this water’s so heavy.
 Is it deuterated?
 Deuterated water may be heavy but it isn’t “hot” which makes it helpful for seeing if protein regions are “open” or not.
 Hydrogen-deuterium exchange mass spectrometry (HDX-MS) is kinda like giving wetsuit-wearing proteins a bath and seeing where they get wet.
 You bathe them in heavy water and exposed unstructured regions of the protein get heavier, whereas the structured regions are hidden under the wetsuit so they stay dry.

-I spent much of today finishing preparing to give a “journal club” group meeting tomorrow about this cool technique you can use to study protein shape & dynamics (and which I’m hopefully going to get to try/learn soon).
-Since I put so much time into it, figured I’d share what I learned in case anyone else was interested.
+I spent much of today finishing looking at data from this cool technique you can use to study protein shape & dynamics.
+Since I put so much time into learning it, figured I’d share what I learned in case anyone else was interested.
 First an overview then some more detail.
 So here’s the gist…

 Deuterium (D) is a version of hydrogen which has 1 more neutron than “normal hydrogen” so it’s heavier -> when you bathe your protein in D₂O the protein can swap out H for D and this makes the protein heavier.
 And if you cut the protein up into pieces and weigh those pieces individually you can see where swapping occurred and didn’t occur, telling you about how accessible &/or structured those regions are.
 It’s often used to see if regions become more or less swappable under different conditions or after adding a binding partner.